gdsc-nits-org/incand-website/README.md

 # Incandescence Website

-The website of Incandescence 2023, developed by [GDSC NIT Silchar](https://github.com/gdsc-nits-org)
+The website of Incandescence 2023, developed and maintained by [GDSC NIT Silchar](https://github.com/gdsc-nits-org)